Support / Junior / Replace the Screen

 And two more at the top edge, near the bumper.

-Now that you’ve detached Bob’s cover, flip it over onto a flat surface to see the interior.
+Now that Junior’s cover is detached, flip it over onto a flat surface to see the interior.

-Then, remove the four screws securing Bob’s screen and keep them nearby for the next step.
+Then, remove the 4 screws securing Junior’s screen.
+Keep these screws close by for the next step.

-Move all wires out of the way as you lift the screen and all of its parts out of Bob.
+Move all wires out of the way as you lift out the screen and all of its parts.

-Place the new screen’s faceplate in the open space.
-Then replace the three springs, one between each plus sign.
+Place the new face plate and cover buttons face-down in the open space.
+Then place the springs on top, between each plus sign.

-Once the screen lies flat, install the four screws that you removed earlier.
+With the screen lying flat, install the 4 screws removed previously